Health and environmental effects of transport: Health

 The health effects of transport emissions are also of concern.
 A recent survey of the studies on the effect of traffic emissions on pregnancy outcomes has linked exposure to emissions to adverse effects on gestational duration and possibly also intrauterine growth.

-As listed above direct effects such as noise pollution and carbon monoxide emissions create direct and harmful effects on the environment, along with indirect effects.
+Noise pollution and carbon monoxide emissions create direct and harmful effects on the environment, along with indirect effects.
 The indirect effects are often of higher consequence which leads to the misconception that it's the opposite since it is frequently understood that initial effects cause the most damage.
 For example, particulates which are the outcome of incomplete combustion done by an internal combustion engine, are not linked with respiratory and cardiovascular problems since they contribute to other factors not only to that specific condition.
 Even though the environmental effects are usually listed individually there are also cumulative effects.
-The synergetic consequences of transport activities.
-They take into account the varied direct and indirect effects on an ecosystem.
-Climate change is the sum total result of several natural and human-made factors.
-15% of global CO2 emissions are attributed to the transport sector.

 Mode

 The following table compares the emissions of the different transport means for passenger transport in Europe: